pingcap/community/challenge-Programs/performance-challenge.md

       - For team sign up, please introduce your team briefly, give a team name, list your team members and leave an email address for future contact.
 (See the [example](https://github.com/tidb-perf-challenge/pcp/blob/master/.github/ISSUE_TEMPLATE/performance-challenge-program.md))
 - Note:
    - Up to three members in a team.
-   - The team that includes a PingCAPer will be marked with a star.
-While this team will not be ranked in the leaderboard, the Contribution Credit it got can still redeem the prizes.
+   - The team that includes a PingCAPer will be marked with a star (*).
+Their Contribution Credit will not be included into the final rank, but still can be used to redeem gifts.
+   - If you want to change the signup information, you need to close the wrong signup Issue and open a new one for signing up.
+Editing on the original Issue is not supported for the moment.

 ## How To Challenge
 This step-by-step guide will walk you through the things you need to know to participate in TiDB Performance Challenge and is a great reference for any other time you need it.
 Feel free to follow the written instructions below.